tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 ### Assumptions

 - A communication channel can be established between two peers once their online communication addresses are known to each other.
-- A [Validator Node] is able to derive a [node ID] from the registered location on the Base Layer.
+- A [Validator Node] is able to derive a [node ID] from the Validator Node registration transaction on the Base Layer.

 ### Abstract